Skip to contentFrançais

 Landlord

-An individual who owns a property they or their family do not reside in, and either collect or plan to collect rental income.
+An individual who owns a property they or their family do not reside in, and either collect or plan to collect rental income, or benefit from an imputed rent or the inflating price of the asset.

 Significant Assets/Investments